• Skip to primary navigation

 25 Things To Do In Taipei: Complete Taipei City Guide

-There truly are countless things to do in Taipei, and while I’m not usually one to spend a long time in a big city, I absolutely loved our 12 days in Taipei and wished we could have stayed longer!
+While I'm not usually one to spend a long time in a big city, I absolutely loved our 12 days in Taipei and wished we could have stayed longer!

 The best things to do in Taipei